gamemann/Rust-Auto-Wipe/README.md

     // Whether to delete tokens (includes any files with tokens in the file name).
     "deletetokens": true,

+    // Whether to merge the top-level additional files array and the server-specific files array.
+    "deletefilesmerge": false,

+    // Additional deletion of files using an array with the array items including "root" as the directory path starting from /home/container (make sure to include beginning /) and another array of strings for file deletion (wildcards included).
+Ex: [{"root": "/server/rust", "files": [".log"]}]
+    "deletefiles": null,

     // Whether to delete server data/files (includes any files with sv.files in the file name).
     "deletesv": true,